 All those schools and universities who already offer Blended Learning Courses have little problems of moving their classes fully online.
 For many others, they wished they had assistance.
 Here are a few links and information that might help:

-For Canvas, my personal choice, you find well-organized official getting started videos.
-I am offering my university’s Fundamentals 2 Training Session webinar-recording (about 1.5 hrs) which gives tons of detailed insights that short YouTube Videos might miss.
+For Canvas, my LMS of choice, you find well-organized official getting started videos.
+I am offering my university’s Fundamentals 1 and Fundamentals 2 Training Session webinar-recording (about 1.5 hrs each) providing detailed insights that shorter YouTube Videos might miss.
 Canvas has published a website dedicated to Coronavirus Planning for K12 and Higher Ed.

 Some more useful information: Zoom (Free Basic) is temporarily lifting the 40-minute time limit on Free Basic accounts for schools affected by the Coronavirus.
 However, check first if your country is on the list that is included in this offer.
-Otherwise, there is still the free version of ezTalks, that offers up to 100 participants but a 40 minute time-limit.
+Otherwise, there is still the free version of ezTalks, that offers up to 100 participants, however with a 40 minute time-limit.

 You may also like to check out Microsoft Teams to facilitate remote learning.
+There is an integration with Canvas LMS as well.
 Last, but not least, UNESCO has curated a comprehensive list of distance learning solutions.